PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_includes.rst

             help_text: creates a sample device-group with IronSkillet configuration elements

-    Other use cases that might come up:
+    There are a few other use cases that might come up:
-      * menu options for custom loads (checkboxes in a workflow)
+      * Menu options for custom loads (checkboxes in a workflow)
-      * when conditional includes
+      * When conditional includes
       * See the `Workflow Tutorial <https://skilletbuilder.readthedocs.io/en/latest/tutorials/tutorial_workflow.html#add-variables-to-the-skillet>`_ for more examples of variable usage